- What is a Learning Community?

-Many students with advance credit enroll in a Learning Community; however, you should talk to your advisor about any AP, PSEO, or other credit that you may have.
+Many students with advanced placement credit enroll in a Learning Community; however, you should talk to your advisor about any AP or other credit that you may have.
 Your advisor will be able to make accommodations to your schedule if necessary.

 Learning Communities that have an assigned Peer Leader usually meet twice a week for 55-minute periods.
 When you enroll in a Learning Community, there will be a specific time for the Learning Community meeting on your schedule.
 Just like any other class, it has a set curriculum and requires attendance.
 Much of the time spent in LC reinforces content associated with your LC courses, and provides valuable skills to be successful academically, professionally, and personally.
 Many students find that enrolling in an LC makes them more efficient learners.
-87% of first-year students who enrolled in a Learning Community recommend LC to future Bearcats.
-On average, LC students earn higher grades and complete more hours toward their degree than do students not enrolled in Learning Communities.
+90.82% of first-year students who enrolled in a Learning Community recommend LC to future Bearcats.
+On average, LC students earn higher grades and complete more hours towards their degrees than students not enrolled in LC.

 Students in Learning Communities during the Fall Semester will have priority registration for Spring Semester Learning Communities.
-It will be very difficult for non-Learning Community students to sign up for a Learning Community for the Spring Semester.
+It will be very difficult for other students to sign up for a Learning Community for the Spring Semester.
 However, if there are seats open after the continuing LC students have registered, then you can talk to your advisor about joining or changing a Learning Community for the Spring.

 Students enroll into Learning Communities based on their majors, areas of interest, and placement scores for math, science, and English courses.
-Talk to your advisor about what Learning Community may best suit you.
+You will talk with your advisor at new student orientation about what Learning Community may best suit you.

 Yes!
 The Center for Exploratory Studies offers a variety of Learning Communities for first-year students.
 Talk to your advisor to see which Learning Community would be best for you.